Maamigili (Alif Dhaalu Atoll): Economy

 The main area of habitation is toward the eastern half of the island.
 A deep water access harbour leads toward the enormous main street, which runs east to west straight through the heart of the island.
 This busy street is full of different kinds of shops, with the tourist souvenir shops dominating the eastern end.
 Toward the western end of the street is a small mosque, the medical centre, the huge and very impressive school and the island council offices.
 There is a real feel of growth and development on this island, and in many ways it feels more like Male or an atoll capital island than the traditional quiet village that is seen nearby.

 Adding to this sense of progress is the impossible to miss development of a huge new deep water harbour and airport complex.
 The traditional harbour has been expanded by several times its original size, and is now capable of accommodating 20 metre plus liveaboard vessels.

 Transport

 Ferry

 Maamigili is connected by ferry service from Malé.

 Airport

 Villa International Airport Maamigili has been built on the southern edge of the island, the huge lagoon has been reclaimed, adding an area of over 73 hectares to the original island.
 This was done to construct the first airport in Ari atoll, with a plan to link into the network of larger capacity terrestrial landing planes, which are capable of reaching all parts of the country.
 The airport will also have a pilot training school.
 Progress on the construction of the airport is gathering pace, with regular flights being scheduled to begin by 2013.

 Taxi

-The island has about five taxi cars and around three pickups as taxi for various purposes.
+The island has about six taxi cars and around three pickups as taxi for various purposes.